Closed-end funds (CEFs) aren’t nearly as well-known, nor well-held, as their more popular relatives: mutual funds and exchange-traded funds.

 - Distribution frequency: Monthly

-EVN also utilizes a heavy amount of leverage, currently 30%.
-That allows management to invest more than its actual assets in hand, which has a few effects.
+Calamos Asset Management founder John Calamos and a team of advisers use a healthy heaping of debt leverage (roughly 30%).
+Leverage lets management to invest more than its actual assets in hand, which has a few effects.
 On the upside, it improves the fund’s yield and amplifies gains when the fund’s bonds grow in value.
 On the downside, it also amplifies losses.
-In short: You’re getting a more volatile muni-bond experience than you’d get from a traditional mutual fund or ETF.

 Featured Financial Products